wavefrontHQ/docs/pages/doc/csp_users_roles.md

 See [How do I work with groups](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-0BD8A07B-C3C0-4220-8CD0-18FA070D3DAD.html) in the VMware Cloud services documentation.

-{% include note.html content="Operations for Applications includes an internal **Everyone** system group, where any new user account is added automatically.
+{% include note.html content="Tanzu Observability includes an internal **Everyone** system group, where any new user account is added automatically.
 This group doesn't have any roles and permissions.
 This group can be used when managing [access to dashboards and alerts](csp_access.html), [metrics security policy rules](csp_metrics_security.html), and [ingestion policies](ingestion_policies.html)."%}

 ## Grant or Revoke a User's Role Explicitly